Entrywise tensor-train approximation of large tensors via random embeddings: Numerical experiments

 We use this approach\footnote{The code is available at \url{https://github.com/sbudzinskiy/LRAP}.} to bound the optimal entrywise TT approximation error for identity tensors (\cref{ex:eye_tensors}) and random tensors with independent entries distributed uniformly in $(-1,1)$.
 We present the results for $n \times n$ matrices and $n \times n \times n$ tensors approximated with rank $r$ and TT rank $(r,r)$.

-In each experiment, we set the order $d$, the size $n$ and the approximation rank $r$; generate $\Tensor{A}$ as an identity or random uniform tensor; generate the initial condition $\Tensor{X}_0 \in \mathbb{M}_{\bm{r}}$ with random standard Gaussian TT cores and multiply it by $r^{1-d}$; run the method of alternating projections with binary search to obtain the absolute error estimate $\varepsilon$.
-We repeat every experiment 5 times and report the minimum value of $\varepsilon$ for identity tensors and the median for random uniform tensors.
+In each experiment, we set the order $d$, the size $n$, and the approximation rank $r$; generate $\Tensor{A}$ as an identity or random uniform tensor; generate the initial condition $\Tensor{X}_0 \in \mathbb{M}_{\bm{r}}$ with random standard Gaussian TT cores and multiply it by $r^{1-d}$; use alternating projections with binary search to obtain the absolute error estimate $\varepsilon$.
+We repeat every experiment 5 times and report the minimum value of $\varepsilon$ for identity tensors and the median for random uniform tensors (new $\Tensor{A}$ in each of the 5 experiments).

 We do not consider tensors of order $d > 3$ because of the high computational costs.
 For the same reasons, we restrict the experiments to $n \leq 800$.
 At the same time, the theoretical bounds of \cref{theorem:matrix_approx,theorem:tt_approx} become meaningful only for larger $n$.
 Let $r(n,\varepsilon)$ be given by \cref{eq:matrix_rank}; then the inequality $r(n,\varepsilon) < n$, which guarantees that the approximant is not full-rank, requires $n > 18694$ for $\varepsilon = 0.1$ (see \cref{tab:rank_values}).